 The State is free, however, to place I-640 trailblazer signs on that section as well as on I-40 west of the interchange with renumbered I-75.
 Interstate 640 would then be from I-75/I-275 to I-40 in northeast Knoxville.

 Some of the most beautiful mountain scenery along Interstate 75 can be found north of Knoxville en route to Kentucky at Jellico.
 This stretch of freeway parallels U.S. 25W.

-Interstates 71 & 75 between Fort Wright and Covington opened to traffic in fall of 1962.
+I-71/75 between Fort Wright and Covington opened to traffic in Fall 1962.
 Known as “Death Hill” locally, the three-mile section of freeway lowers from a 370 foot hill near the city of Park Hills to the Ohio River at the Brent Spence Bridge.
-Numerous fatalities were recorded on this stretch through 1968 due to substandard design including a steep grade and weaving traffic at the Jefferson Avenue interchange coupled with a dangerous S-curve.
-Speed limits were lowered and median barriers were added to the roadway by 1977, but the accident rate remained high.10
+Numerous fatalities were recorded on this stretch through 1968 due to substandard design including the steep grade and weaving traffic at the interchange with Jefferson Avenue coupled with a dangerous S-curve.
+Speed limits were lowered and median barriers were separating the roadways by 1977, but the accident rate remained high.11

-A new design for the Death Hill section of I-71 & 75 was chosen by state highway officials in spring 1981 and a $46.5 million contract was awarded to rebuild the roadway on December 28, 1989.
-The project involved raising the base of the hill by 20 feet to improve the grading, adding a truck climbing lane to southbound, removing the interchange at Jefferson Avenue in Covington, and straightening out the 1962-built S-curve.
+A new design for the Death Hill section of I-71/75 was selected by state highway officials in Spring 1981.
+A $46.5 million contract was subsequently awarded to rebuild the freeway on December 28, 1989.
+The project raised the base of the hill by 20 feet to improve the grading, added a truck climbing lane to southbound, removed the interchange at Jefferson Avenue in Covington, and straightened out the S-curve built in 1962.
 Work encountered numerous delays due to environmental issues, a union worker strike and the replacement of bad concrete among other items.
-Crews finished the highway project on September 1, 1994, nearly two years after the original completion date and $4 million over budget.10
+Crews finished the highway project on September 1, 1994, nearly two years after the original completion date and $4 million over budget.11

 Brent Spence Bridge